 4. Be Dispassionate

 People all have their biases, their preferences.
+It pays to be aware of them.
 When I think of the way my wife and I have applied the scientific method in our own lives, the need to be dispassionate becomes readily clear, especially when something you’re trying doesn’t work for you and leaves you scratching your head for an alternate solution.